 Typically associated with gaming, virtual reality (VR) also offers significant potential in the areas of teaching, learning and research.
-The VR Lab at Western Michigan University provides a space for you to explore this revolutionary technology.
+The VR Lab in Waldo Library at Western Michigan University provides a space for you to explore this revolutionary technology.

 If you are a WMU student, you can use the Lab to experience both the entertainment and educational side of VR content.
 If you are a faculty member, the Lab is here to help you learn about the technology and how to integrate VR content into your classes and research.